 Email: [email protected]

-Jennifer Bell focuses her practice on advancing employee rights and on counseling and defending employers in disputes.
+Jennifer Bell is a Partner at Bell & Bell LLP.
+She focuses her practice on advancing employee rights and on counseling and defending employers in disputes.
 Ms. Bell litigates sexual harassment, wrongful termination, race discrimination, retaliation, whistleblower, overtime, age discrimination, disability discrimination, gender discrimination and other types of employment related matters.
 In addition, Ms. Bell devotes a significant portion of her practice to negotiation of employment contracts and severance agreements, and to advising and consulting with executives regarding employment and compensation issues.

 Ms. Bell graduated magna cum laude from the Georgetown University Law Center in 1997, where she served as the Managing Articles Editor of the Georgetown Law Journal.
 Upon graduation, Ms. Bell served as a judicial clerk for the Honorable Dolores K. Sloviter of the United States Court of Appeals for the Third Circuit.
 In 1998, Ms. Bell joined Morgan, Lewis & Bockius LLP as an associate in the firm's labor and employment department.
 While at Morgan Lewis, Ms. Bell gained extensive experience representing employers in a wide variety of employment related matters, including discrimination and harassment litigation.
 In 2003, Ms. Bell joined Wyeth Pharmaceuticals as Counsel, Labor & Employment Law.
 At Wyeth, Ms. Bell provided counseling and training to management on employment issues, conducted internal company investigations and coordinated employment litigation matters.
 Ms. Bell cofounded Bell & Bell LLP in 2004.